Food

 Even though we might conclude that Greeks managed extremely well without all the ‘reddened’ dishes we enjoy today, I’m not giving up on tomatoes.
 They thrive in the Greek sunshine and our long, dry summers.
 Despite all I know of their history, they still seem quintessentially Greek to me, deeply entrenched in what we eat and how we see ourselves.
 So, ‘kali orexi’ (bon appétit) and pass the Greek salad!

 Now that you’re drooling over the Greek cuisine, why not plan your next trip to Greece?
-Check out a few of our tours that travel to Greece.
+Check out a few of our EF Greece tours.

 Editor’s note (2021): This piece has been updated for clarity, accuracy, and relevance.